thengl/GeoMLA/README.md

 sd(sic.test$joker-ov.test$gamma_rfd1, na.rm=TRUE)
 ```

-    ## [1] 66.12989
+    ## [1] 64.31389

 this number matches also the average score generated by multiple groups at the SIC 2004 (G. Dubois, 2005).
 So in summary, although the OOB prediction error for the model above is still relatively high, RFsp manages to produce more accurate predictions than the `interpolate` function, probably because it does better job in accounting for the local hot-spots.
 Note also we set `mtry=1` here on purpose low because otherwise importance of the individual 1–2 hotspots would drop significantly.

 ![RFsp predicted gamma radiometrics with two extreme values.](README_files/figure-markdown_github/RF_SIC2004joker-1.png)

+In summary RFsp has a potential to produce maps also for variables with extereme values i.e. very skewed distributions, but this does require that some parameters of RFsp (`mtry`) are carefuly fine-tuned.

 Weighted RFsp
 -------------

 In many cases training data sets (points) come with variable measurement errors or have been collected with a sampling bias.
-Package ranger allows this via the argument `case.weights` — observations with larger weights will be selected with higher probability in the bootstrap, so that the output model will be (correctly) more influenced by observations with higher weights.
-Consider for example this soil point data set prepared as a combination of (a) the National Cooperative Soil Survey (NCSS) Characterization Database, and (b) National Soil Information System (NASIS) points (Ramcharan et al., 2017):
+Package ranger allows incorporating data quality into the modeling process via the argument `case.weights` — observations with larger weights will be selected with higher probability in the bootstrap, so that the output model will be (correctly) more influenced by observations with higher weights.
+Consider for example this soil point data set prepared as a combination of (a) the National Cooperative Soil Survey (NCSS) Characterization Database i.e. highly accurate laboratory measurements, and (b) National Soil Information System (NASIS) points i.e. quick observations of soil texture (Ramcharan et al., 2018):

 ``` r
 carson <- read.csv(file="./RF_vs_kriging/data/NRCS/carson_CLYPPT.csv")